jamonholmgren/bacon-cheat-sheet/README.md

 end
 ```

-## wait_till/wait_max
+## Testing HTTP requests

-Keeps trying the block until it returns a truthy value, up to the timeout specified (defaulted to 3 seconds).
+Use `wait_till` which keeps trying the block until it returns a truthy value, up to the timeout specified (defaulted to 3 seconds).

 ```ruby
 describe "HTTP call" do